drBenway/pixi-vn-wiki/start/why.md

 Pixi’VN born in 2024.
 It is a very young project.
 Pixi’VN is only a library that uses PixiJS for the canvas.
 As well as providing functionality for visual novels, it doesn't care about anything else.

-This means that keeping Pixi’VN updated is a very simple process and once it reaches a stable version it will not need constant updates.
+This means that keeping Pixi’VN updated is a very simple process and once it reaches a stable version it will not need constant updates to be compatible with the latest devices.

 ### Conclusion